-If your dog has had the diarrhea for more than 2 days, has any signs of red or blood in his poop, is lethargic, or shows any other signs of being in pain, call your vet right away.
+If your dog has had diarrhea for more than 2 days, has any signs of red or blood in his poop, is lethargic, or shows any other signs of being in pain, call your vet right away.
 If your puppy is younger than 9 months old, call your vet right away.
 The vet may say you can wait a couple of days, but at least they can give you more details on what to watch for.
 A dog with diarrhea and/or vomiting can be as simple as stress or as serious as a life-threatening illness.
 If you have any worries, just call your vet!
 A phone call is free and can ease your mind.

 The first thing I check when we get a new foster dog is their poop!
 It’s not uncommon for our foster dogs to have diarrhea, not only are they stressed, likely have changed foods a lot, but they’ve also been exposed to some terrible environments.

 With the rescue I work with, we don’t release a dog to be adopted until he is 100% healthy.
-But some other rescues are all about getting the dogs adopted quick to make room for the next dog.
+But some other rescues are all about getting the dogs adopted quickly to make room for the next dog.
 So if you just adopted a dog, watch him closely the first few weeks, check his poop daily.
 If you see any signs of white rice looking things in his poop, call your vet right away.
 If you see anything moving around in his poop, then he could very likely have worms or a parasite.

 So to recap, if your dog has diarrhea and/or vomiting for more than two days, call your vet.
 If your dog is normally healthy, then you can treat his diarrhea at home with a few home remedies, such as rice water, pumpkin, yogurt, Imodium and a mild chicken and rice diet.

 Our dogs are part of our family, so taking care of their health is a very important part of being a “pet parent”.
-If you are ever unsure, always error on the side of calling your vet.
+If you are ever unsure, always err on the side of calling your vet.